gael-cms/aws-cognito-github-proxy/README.md

 In order to deploy the solution in your own account, you can simply deploy the `cloudformation.yaml` template directly.

-This template references a public version of the Lambda function and dependency layer stored in S3 in the `eu-west-1` region.

-If you would like to build and use your own S3 artifacts (and it is strongly recommended that you do so), see the section below.

 You will need to create a Github App, and provide an app ID and installation ID to be used as env variables.

 Once you generate a private key for your Github app you can upload it using: